#1 Accident Doctor – Best Physicians for Car Wreck Injuries

 Symptoms may not appear right away but can include neck pain, stiffness, headaches, dizziness, and limited range of motion.

-Headaches are a common symptom after a car accident and can be a sign of underlying issues such as whiplash, concussion, or even a more serious traumatic brain injury.
+Headaches are common and can be a sign of underlying issues such as whiplash, concussion, or even a more serious traumatic brain injury (TBI ).

-They may start immediately or develop hours or days later.
-It’s important not to ignore post-accident headaches, as they could indicate issues that require immediate medical attention.
+They may start immediately or could develop hours or days later.
+It’s important not to ignore headaches, as they could indicate issues that require immediate medical attention.

-Back pain after a car accident is a frequent complaint and can range from mild discomfort to severe, debilitating pain.
+Back Pain is frequent and can range from mild discomfort to severe, debilitating pain.
 It may be caused by muscle strain, herniated discs, spinal misalignment, or other soft tissue injuries.

-Even low-speed collisions can result in significant back injuries that don’t always show symptoms right away.
-Early evaluation and doctors’ treatment is very important for your recovery.
+Even low-speed collisions can result in back injuries that don’t always show symptoms right away.

 Numbness after a car accident should never be overlooked as it may indicate nerve or a spinal injury and should never be ignored.
 It often affects arms, hands, legs or feet and may include tingling or weakness.